Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 What We Found That No One Had Seen

 The ordination prayer.
 The five-hundred-and-two antiphons.
 The final word sealed with a trefoil.
-None appear in any other known version.
+None of these appear in any other known version.
+Here is what they mean.

 Read essay →